pdxdave/Web-API-Node---Build-a-Web-API---Intro-to-NodeJs-and-Express/README.md

 Some of the disadvantages of using Node.js for writing server-side code are:

-JavaScript on the server: we lose the ability to use the right tool (language) for the job.
+- JavaScript on the server: we lose the ability to use the right tool (language) for the job.
 single-threaded: can’t take advantage of servers with multiple cores/processors.
-asynchronous: it is harder to learn for developers that have only worked with languages that default to synchronous operations that block the execution thread.
+- Asynchronous: it is harder to learn for developers that have only worked with languages that default to synchronous operations that block the execution thread.
-npm repository: too many packages that do the same thing makes it harder to choose one and, in some cases, may introduce vulnerabilities into our code.
+- npm repository: too many packages that do the same thing makes it harder to choose one and, in some cases, may introduce vulnerabilities into our code.